Vector processor: Description

 In order to reduce the amount of time consumed by these steps, most modern CPUs use a technique known as instruction pipelining in which the instructions pass through several sub-units in turn.
 The first sub-unit reads the address and decodes it, the next "fetches" the values at those addresses, and the next does the math itself.
 With pipelining the "trick" is to start decoding the next instruction even before the first has left the CPU, in the fashion of an assembly line, so the address decoder is constantly in use.
 Any particular instruction takes the same amount of time to complete, a time known as the latency, but the CPU can process an entire batch of operations, in an overlapping fashion, much faster and more efficiently than if it did so one at a time.

 Vector processors take this concept one step further.
 Instead of pipelining just the instructions, they also pipeline the data itself.
 The processor is fed instructions that say not just to add A to B, but to add all of the numbers "from here to here" to all of the numbers "from there to there".
 Instead of constantly having to decode instructions and then fetch the data needed to complete them, the processor reads a single instruction from memory, and it is simply implied in the definition of the instruction itself that the instruction will operate again on another item of data, at an address one increment larger than the last.
-This allows for significant savings in decoding time.
+This significantly maximises instruction effectiveness.

 To illustrate what a difference this can make, consider the simple task of adding two groups of 10 numbers together.
 In a normal programming language one would write a "loop" that picked up each of the pairs of numbers in turn, and then added them.
 To the CPU, this would look something like this: